 Summer 2018 graduates, Fall 2018 graduates, Spring 2019 graduates and students with less than six hours to complete in Summer 2019 are candidates for graduation and are invited to participate in the Spring 2019 Commencement Ceremony.
+The deadline to submit the graduation application is Friday, March 15, 2019.

 To be awarded an associate degree or certificate, students must: